lgatto/TeachingMaterial/diffexp/README.md

 Two values are used when computing a t statistics: the effect size (i.e. difference in means) and the sample standard deviations.
-Moderated t statistics compute variance estimates that are a compromise between global variance estimate and individual genewise variance estimates.
+Moderated t statistics compute variance estimates that are a compromise between global variance estimate and individual gene-wise variance estimates.

 From the *[limma](http://bioconductor.org/packages/limma)* reference: